KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/atomicdex.md

 ## The Decentralized Orderbook

 The first component of AtomicDEX is Order Matching.
 This is the process of pairing a user’s offer to buy with another user’s offer to sell.
-This forms an orderbook.
+The data of these offers form an orderbook.

 The process of matching orders is not the actual trade itself, but is only a digitally created promise between users stating that they will perform their parts of the trade.